 Please send your email to email@example.com and copy in firstname.lastname@example.org

 Appeals must be lodged within two weeks of the date of the email notifying you of the initial outcome.

-Find out more about the Funding and Financial Support appeal process.
-This can be requested from the team at any point and this does not affect your right to raise an official complaint.
+Details about the Funding and Financial Support appeal process can be requested from the team at any point and this does not affect your right to raise an official complaint.
+View further details.

-Once you have registered at The University of Nottingham, all correspondence will be through your University email account.
+Please note that following registration at the University of Nottingham, all contact will be via your university email account.